Linuxfabrik/monitoring-plugins/BUILD.rst

 pyinstaller vs. Nuitka
 ----------------------

 We compiled ``disk-usage`` - once with ``pyinstaller`` and once with Nuitka.
 The details of how we did this are given below, **but the results led us to set Nuitka as the standard compiler**.
-With the OS installation packages, we prefer speed over file size, while for Windows, the tar.gz and zip files, we offer both.
 The results, sorted by runtime as of 2024-12-23:

 .. code-block:: text
     :caption: disk-usage in action